 Well, the other day I bought the Steam’s game controller and wireless headset at Amazon, but the day was the sale once a year, I could hardly wait for the goods to arrive.
 It is unreasonable to wait for the shipment though the controller is not the sale item, the timing was a little bad.
 I think that it took soon to arrive if I order a little earlier.
 Mouse, keyboard, headset, and controller are all wireless so comfortable.
 Recently I’ve been playing games.
 Well, I feel like I do not need a controller to play STEINS; GATE…

-I’m pasting decals and drying it.
-I want to proceed earlier, but I will clear coat after drying a little more.
+I’m pasting decals and drying them.
+I want to proceed earlier, but I will clear the coat after drying it a little more.
 I don’t have trouble comes out later.
 I almost finished pasting the decals and maybe it’s completed in a little more.

 The marking is Bougainville, Papua New Guinea, VF-17 17th Fighter Squadron Jolly Rogers in February 1944.
 After that, it is a traditional marking that is handed over to the US Navy’s 61st Fighter Squadron (VF-61), 84th Fighter Squadron (VF-84), 103rd Squadron (VF-103).

-Overall, I used WWII US Naval Aircraft standard color set of Mr. Color special color set.
+Overall, I used the WWII US Naval Aircraft standard color set of Mr. Color’s special color set.
 I think it is very difficult to make this myself.
-This aircraft is beautiful with good 3 color balance of dark blue, light blue and white on the underside.
-Hopefully, I can say it to other special color sets, I would like Creos to sell these colors separate retailing.
+This aircraft is beautiful with a good 3 color balance of dark blue, light blue, and white on the underside.
+Hopefully, I can say it to other special color sets, I would like Creos to sell these colors separately retailing.
 I think it’s more user-friendly.

 There is roughness when looking at the details, maybe I think whether the color tone is good and finished in a quite nice atmosphere.
 It would have been difficult to make these blue aircraft colors if I mixed the color myself, it was a correct answer using a set of Creos…